 i.
-Through intra- or inter-agency collaborations, contractual relationships and/or staff, enlists expertise and competent leadership for all areas essential to charter school oversight-including, but not limited to, education leadership; instruction; assessment; local community needs; special education, English learners, and other diverse learning needs; performance management and accountability; law; finance; facilities; and nonprofit governance and management.
+Through intra- or inter-agency collaborations, contractual relationships and/or staff, enlists competent staff with relevant expertise for all areas essential to charter school oversight-including, but not limited to, education leadership; instruction and assessment; local community needs; special education, English learners, and other diverse learning needs; performance management and accountability; law; finance; facilities; and nonprofit governance and management.

 - ii.
-Employs competent personnel at a staffing level appropriate and sufficient to carry out all authorizing responsibilities in accordance with national and state standards, and commensurate with the scale of the charter school portfolio. - iii.
-Demonstrates an on-going commitment to developing and retaining authorizing staff members and provides regular professional development for the agency's leadership and local board of education or authorizing board to achieve and maintain high standards of professional authorizing practice and to enable continual agency improvement.
+Demonstrates an on-going commitment to developing and retaining authorizing staff members and provides regular professional development for the agency's local board of education or authorizing board, leadership, and staff to achieve and maintain high standards of professional authorizing practice and to enable continual agency improvement. - iii.
+Ensures authorizing is visible and the people responsible for day-to-day authorizing functions have clear opportunities to provide input with decision-makers.